vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Islamic, 179, 180; Ammonia clock, 12, 159

-amount of acc. to Aryabhata II, 268
+amount of acc. to Aryabhaṭa II, 268

 Jewish 179; Anaximander of Miletus, 188, 202 ;